 When a site has lots of varied content, lots of updates, and lots of links, it will typically rank very high in search engine results.
 Conversations happening online tend to have lots of varied content, lots of updates, and lots of links.
 So when someone searches for information on a person, company, or topic of interest often times they will come across an online community.
-The ongoing dialog and depth of information that is provided tends to be more interesting, helpful, and richer than any static informational website.
+The ongoing dialog and depth of information that is provided tend to be more interesting, helpful, and richer than any static informational website.
 Trust develops because it is a back and forth dialog with links to supporting information.
 The user who has stumbled upon such a community may begin to follow the conversation and click on the links provided, all while developing impressions of brands, companies, and individuals based on what this particular community has to say.

 Many organizations have spent lots of time and resources developing sites that are authoritative, informative, and ranked well in search engines.
-However if they lack a community, they lack references to the site from trusted peers, varied ideas and content which means they may not have the ability to earn the trust of their audience in the same way an online community can.
+However, if they lack a community, they lack references to the site from trusted peers, varied ideas, and content which means they may not have the ability to earn the trust of their audience in the same way an online community can.

-Communities and conversations happen in a variety of inter-connected sites.
-People are embedding photos and videos from the various photo and video sharing communities into other conversations.
+Communities and conversations happen in a variety of interconnected sites.
+People are embedding photos and videos from various photo and video sharing communities into other conversations.
 They are adding widgets and linking to their social bookmarking accounts on their profiles.
 The result is a member of one community is drawn to other communities by discovering relevant information and links from different community members.
 Each person participating in a community has become an influencer, a connector, and a salesperson at varying different levels.
 As more and more people begin to rely on their community to provide the most relevant information, their attention and time will shift from marketing messages and independent research to the information that is readily available to them by the people they trust the most whether it is through Twitter, Del.icio.us, Digg, RSS feeds or any other social network they are a member of.

 Social Editing and Social Helpdesk